 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

-This was the first step of an industry that has grown to become a $3.5 trillion behemoth and that has also diversified to a wide range of niche vehicles that invest in different kinds of properties, like residential single and multi-family units and/ large-scale health care facilities.
+This was the first step of an industry that has grown to become a $1.3 trillion behemoth, and that has also diversified to a wide range of niche vehicles that invest in different kinds of properties, like residential single and multi-family units and large-scale healthcare facilities.

 What Are REITs?